aMarCruz/eslint-plugin-prettierx/README.md

 }
 ```

+These are the same for the "standardx" and "standardize" presets, except `usePrettierrc`, which is set to `false`.

 - **`usePrettierrc`**

-  Type: `boolean`, default: `false`
+  Type: `boolean`, default: `false` for "default", `true` for other presets.

-  Set to `true` to look for a configuration file, if `false` the plugin or default settings will be used.
+  Set to `true` to look for a [configuration file](https://prettier.io/docs/en/configuration.html), if `false` the plugin or default settings will be used.

 - **`editorconfig`**